Eligibility criteria

 • Demonstrates commitment, passion and enthusiasm for their work and the tourism industry; exceeds expectations and is an inspiration to their colleagues

-• Nominees should not only be proficient in their role, but demonstrate going above and beyond, making a significant contribution
+• Nominees should not only being proficient in their role, but demonstrate going above and beyond, making a significant contribution

 • Works in any area of the business; does not need to be in a customer-facing job role